 3) Listen to someone talk about your job.

 Search online for a training video, a lecture, a conference speech, or a conversation about your career or job.
 The vocabulary may be difficult, but the topics will be something you can easily relate to since this is your field.

 Listen to a podcast in your headphones while you work, jog, prepare dinner, or ride the train.
 You can download free podcasts from iTunes.
 Use the same podcast for a week until you’re familiar with the vocabulary and phrases used in that topic.
 Having English as a “background noise” will help your mind get in-tuned to English.

-5) Use an audio book during free time.
+5) Use an audiobook during your free time.

-Choose a convenient time, like once every week, to listen to a whole audio book.
-An audio book is a recorded voice of someone reading a book.
-The readers speak in very clear and entertaining ways, so they are fun to listen to for several hours.
-The books use a broad range of vocabulary so this will teach you new words and will help you listen for correct pronunciation.
+Choose a convenient time, like once every week, to listen to a whole audiobook.
+An audiobook is a recorded voice of someone reading a book.
+The readers speak in obvious and entertaining ways, so they are fun to listen to for several hours.
+The books use a broad range of vocabulary, so this will teach you new words and help you listen for correct pronunciation.